 No, traveling out of state with your medicine is not allowed.

 Related Article: How to Get Your Medical Marijuana Card By State

-Can I Drive Around with Marijuana in My Car?
+Can I Drive Around with (or use) Marijuana in My Car?

 You may transport your medical marijuana in your car, as long as you aren’t consuming it and it is within the legal amount to possess.
 Consuming any form of marijuana while operating a vehicle, or driving under the influence of marijuana, is illegal.

-We are not doctors or physicians and therefore you should always consult with a professional healthcare provider before using any form of medical marijuana.
+We are not doctors or physicians, and therefore you should always consult with a professional healthcare provider before using any form of medical marijuana.

-If I am Not Approved in Nevada, What Should I do?
+If I am Not Approved for Medical Marijuana in Nevada, What Should I do?

 Now that marijuana is legal for recreational users across the state of Nevada, you will still be able to purchase cannabis (as long as you are over the age of 21) if you do not qualify for the medical marijuana card.
 Should you have any other questions, feel free to contact us through our Facebook page.